hallresearch-ai/example-system-card/README.md

 Copyright © HallResearch.ai.
 Some rights reserved.

 Licensed under CC BY 4.0.
-You may share and adapt this material for with attribution to HallResearch.ai.
+You may share and adapt this material with attribution to HallResearch.ai.

 ## Example AI System Card